Justthingsido/justthingsido.com/_posts/2015/2015-07-11-You-Are-Here.markdown

 it was such a childish dream,
 now I realize that if I could live forever and you weren't there, I wouldn't be able to live without you.

 It's being a long time since I last so you, but there you are again.
-The most beautiful person I have ever being with.
+The most beautiful person I have ever been with.
 I wanted to tell you how gorgeous you look and how beautiful you are, but these words don't compare with the real you.
-I guess that makes me the luckiest person ever, because I found you!.
+I guess that makes me the luckiest person ever because I found you!.

 But now I wonder who you are.
 Every time I see you, you are different but then again the same person I learn to love over and over again.
-Again and again I wonder how long you will stay next to me, how long will it be this time.
-At some point you always disappear.
+Again and again, I wonder how long you will stay next to me, how long will it be this time.
+At some point, you always disappear.

 Over and over you disappear, over and over again I fall for you.
 Who are you, how can you make my heart so uneasy, how many times can you break it?